How accurate are Fitbit devices?

 - Fitbit scales needs to recalibrate if you move it between measurements or store it sideways when not in use.
 Up to 2 weigh-ins might be required before your scale displays accurate measurements.

 - For Fitbit Aria and Fitbit Aria 2, if you turn lean mode on or off, your body fat percentage reading can be affected.
 For more information, see How do I get started with Fitbit scales?

 - For the most accurate data, your height and sex must be correct in your Fitbit profile.
-To update your profile, see How do I change the units of measurement on my Fitbit device?
+To update your profile, see How do I change the units of measurement in my Fitbit account?